 Join us on June 12th at 7:30 p.m. when our authors will include:

-is a writer and new-ish-comer to Philadelphia.
+is a speculative fiction writer and new-ish-comer to Philadelphia.
 Her debut novel, The Book of M

-, will be published in June 2018 by William Morrow.
+, has been called “an intricately constructed and unsettling alternate future” and “eerie, dark, and compelling” by Publishers Weekly and Booklist.
 Her short fiction has been read on BBC Radio 4, collected in the Weird Lies anthology, and appeared in Litro, Cent Magazine, and other places.
 She is a graduate of New York University’s M.F.A. in creative writing program and a winner of the Elizabeth George Foundation’s emerging writers grant.
 She can be found at www.pengshepherd.com

 photo credit: Rachel Crittenden